arp242/zli/README.markdown

 }
 ```

-With the above the program will continue after zli.Exit()`; which is a different
+With the above the program will continue after `zli.Exit()`; which is a
-program flow from normal execution.
-A simpel way to fix it so to modify the
+different program flow from normal execution.
+A simple way to fix it so to
-function to explicitly call `return`:
+modify the function to explicitly call `return`:

 ```go
 func mayExit() {